Demonbane18/HelmLock/next-helmlock/README.md

-connect pubsub to open/close buttons connect reed switch to FirebaseFCM connect FirebaseFCM to novo to send notification
+connect pubsub to open/close buttons connect reed switch to FirebaseFCM connect FirebaseFCM to novo to send notification and email notification